emmo-repo/domain-electrochemistry/sphinx/references.rst

   </tr>
   <tr>
   <td class="element-table-key"><span class="element-table-key">Comment</span></td>
-  <td class="element-table-value">Current that is produced by other processes, for example by diffusion of charged species, is termed ‘non- faradaic current’.</td>
+  <td class="element-table-value">Current that is produced by other processes, for example by diffusion of charged species, is termed &#8216;non- faradaic current&#8217;.</td>
   </tr>
   </table>